digital-raven/digital-woods/README.md

 with folders in it, and little bots run around and organize the folders.

-The internet is just the infrastructure to allow these filing cabinets to talk to each other.
+The internet is just the infrastructure to allow these filing cabinets to talk to each other; no different than a sidewalk or road.
 There is nothing **special** about the internet to anyone.
 The internet *itself* treats all equally.
 That isn't true for everyone but we will make it true for ourselves.

 There are some files we should manage, but sometimes we should trust others.
 If the problem is better solved long-term by doing it ourself, then we will